ProspectiveCo/perspective-examples/examples/clickhouse/README.md

 ### 5. Open the Perspective Viewer

-The final step is to open the `prsp-viewer.html` file in your web browser _(Chrome recommended)_.
+The final step is to open the `index.html` file in your web browser _(Chrome recommended)_.
 This file contains an embedded `<perspective-viewer>` component, which will enable interactive data visualization and automatically render data in real-time as new values are captured from the server.

+Alternatively, you can use [https://perspective.co](https://perspective.co) (no login needed) to connect to your running Perspective server instead of using the local `index.html` file:

+1. Go to [https://perspective.co](https://perspective.co) and create a new Project.
+2. Open the **SOURCES** tab and create a new `Perspective://` data source.
+3. The default connection parameters should work (it will connect to your local Perspective server WebSocket running via `server.py`).

+This allows you to visualize your real-time data directly in the browser without any local setup.
 <br/>

 ## Code Explained

 ### Perspective Server

-The [`perspective_server.py`](./perspective_server.py) script is the backbone of the integration, responsible for setting up the Perspective server and managing real-time data updates.
+The [`server.py`](./server.py) script is the backbone of the integration, responsible for setting up the Perspective server and managing real-time data updates.
 Here are the key components:

 #### 1. Setting Up the Perspective Server